openedx/edx-documentation/en_us/olx/source/directory-structure.rst

 The ``about`` directory contains the following files.

-* ``overview.html``, which contains the content for the course overview page that learners see in the the Learning Management System (LMS).
+* ``overview.html``, which contains the content for the course overview page that learners see in the Learning Management System (LMS).

 * ``short_description.html``, which contains the content for the course in the course list.